Apple Whiskey Sidecar Cocktail

 Shake

-I love cocktails that come together in a shaker over ice, don’t you?
+I love a classic cocktail that comes together in a shaker over ice, don’t you?
 It’s so much easier when you can throw everything together, shake it, and be done.
 It also makes it easy to double or quadruple the cocktail so you can make them in batches for whoever you have over this fall.

 Strain & Serve